Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings

 Thus, such a marginally absorbing manifold (MAM) encodes into memory the values of $\numin$ and $\numax$.
-These memories can be read out as jumps or kinks in various quantities, including 1) return-point changes in parameters, 2) return-point changes in particle positions, 3) the number of required optimization steps, and 4) a particular component of the change in parameters after training.
-The rest of this section will detail and quantify these observations, and discuss the role of contact changes.
+These memories can be read out as jumps or kinks in various quantities, including 1) return-point changes in parameters, 2) return-point changes in particle positions, 3) the number of required optimization steps, and 4) a particular component of the change in parameters after training{a particular measure of the change in parameters, defined in Eq.~\eqref{eq:theta_perp} below.} The rest of this section will detail and quantify these observations, and discuss the role of contact changes.
 In Section~\ref{sec:mechanism}, we will build a theory based on the effect of contact changes that can generically predict and explain how a system can learn a specific MAM through cyclic training.